ADG4050/EE4C16-self-driving-lab/README.md

-This lab is based on Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim), which is a nice testbed for training autonomous car using Convolutional Neural Networks.
+This lab is based on Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim), which is a nice testbed for training an autonomous car using Convolutional Neural Networks.

 ![Simulated Self Driving Car Project Demo](/images/screenshot.jpg)